meetbryce/unify/docs/INFORMATION_SCHEMA.md

 Unify cribs from the standard SQL db mechanism of the `information_schema` system tables.

-We create in the target database a `unify_schema` catalog with tables that reflect configuration information about the Unify database.
+We create in the target database an `information_schema` catalog with tables that reflect configuration information about the Unify database.

 `schemata` table

-Lists the adapters and  connections defined in the system.
+Lists schemas defined in the tenant database and annoates the adapter information for them.

 type      | name                | type_or_spec    | comment
 ---------- --------------------- -----------------  ---------------------------------------------